Olympic rings at night in Atlanta, Georgia

 In 1956, Paul Anderson, a native of Toccoa, won Gold for weightlifting.
 He is still billed as the strongest man with a lift of 6,270 pounds.
 Yes, you read that correctly, 6,270 pounds!

 Paul Anderson is still remembered for his strength and character.
 The beautiful park in Toccoa is located at the corner of Tugalo Street and Big A Road, which is named for him.
-One of the very first things that you will see is the water fountain that has Paul lifting the barbells high into the air.
+One of the first things that you will see is the water fountain that has Paul lifting the barbells high into the air.
 In the Stephens County History Museum & Currahee Military Museum, you can see the Olympic suit that he wore in the opening ceremonies for those games.

 Scroll To Top